Ikromjon Alibaev

-Ikromjon Alibaev (Uzbek Cyrillic: Икромжон Алибаев; born 9 January 1994) is an Uzbek international footballer who plays for Gangwon FC and the Uzbekistan national team as a midfielder.
+Ikromjon Alibaev (Uzbek Cyrillic: Икромжон Алибаев; born 9 January 1994) is an Uzbek professional footballer who plays as a midfielder for Neftchi Fergana and the Uzbekistan national team.

 Club career

-Lokomotive Tashkent
+Lokomotiv Tashkent

 Alibaev debuted for the senior team of Lokomotiv Tashkent on 8 November 2013, in a league match against FK Buxoro.

 FC Seoul

-On 13 December 2018, he signed a three-year contract with the K League 1 side FC Seoul.
+On 13 December 2018, Alibaev signed a three-year contract with the K League 1 side FC Seoul.
 He had contributed the club to reach the third place of the league table and 2020 AFC Champions League, but had to be out for season due to the injury during the 2020 season.

 Daejeon Hana Citizen

-In 2021, Alibaev terminated his contract with FC Seoul through a mutual consent and then joinedK League 2 side Daejeon Hana Citizen.
+In 2021, Alibaev terminated his contract with FC Seoul through a mutual consent and then joined K League 2 side Daejeon Hana Citizen.
 He then left the club at the end of the season.

-Pakhtakor Tashkent FK
+Pakhtakor Tashkent

-In 2022, he returned to Uzbekistan and joined Pakhtakor Tashkent FK.
+In 2022, Alibaev returned to Uzbekistan and joined Pakhtakor Tashkent FK.

+Neftchi Fergana

+On January 4, 2025, a member of the Uzbekistan Super League, he signed a contract with the Fergana club Neftchi.

 International career

-After being called by then national team coach, Mirjalol Qosimov, Alibaev played his first match for Uzbekistan senior team in a friendly match against Iran on 11 July 2015.
+After being called up by then Uzbekistan national team coach, Mirjalol Qosimov, Alibaev made his debut in a friendly match against Iran on 11 July 2015.